Alice Springs: Media

 Alice Springs is home to Australia's largest Indigenous media company.
 The Central Australian Aboriginal Media Association (CAAMA) consists of a radio station (CAAMA Radio), music recording label (CAAMA Music), television and film production company (CAAMA Productions) and CAAMA technical.
 CAAMA serves to record and promote Indigenous talent across its own radio network (one of the largest transmission footprints in the world), and through sales of CDs and screening of CAAMA movies and documentaries on national broadcasters.

-Five broadcast television services operate in Alice Springs – commercial stations Imparja Television (callsign IMP-9), Southern Cross Central (QQQ-31) and Ten Central Digital (CDT-5), along with the Government-owned ABC TV (ABAD7) and SBS TV (SBS28).
+Five broadcast television services operate in Alice Springs – commercial stations Imparja Television (callsign IMP-9), Seven Central (QQQ-31) and 10 Central (CDT-5), along with the Government-owned ABC TV (ABAD7) and SBS TV (SBS28).
 Imparja Television has a commercial agreement with the Nine Network.
-Southern Cross Central is an affiliate of the Seven Network.
-Ten Central Digital transmits programming from the Ten Network.
+Seven Central is an owned and operated station of the Seven Network.
+10 Central transmits programming from the 10 Network.

 Imparja Television is operated from studios in Alice Springs.
 It has a program affiliation contract with the Nine Network.
-The programming schedule on Imparja is the same as Nine Darwin NTD-8 and Channel 9 Brisbane, with variations in Imparja's schedule for football, cricket, rugby league and australian rules.
+The programming schedule on Imparja is the same as Nine Darwin NTD-8 and Channel 9 Brisbane, with variations in Imparja's schedule for football, cricket, rugby league and Australian rules.
 The children's show Yamba's Playtime, news, regional weather, and other programs produced in Alice Springs by the station.
 Infomercials are shown in place of Home Shopping and other programs overnight and in some daytime timeslots.
 NITV is broadcast on the second channel allocated to Imparja by the Federal Government.

-Indigenous community TV station ICTV is also broadcast in Alice Springs as retransmitted on digital channel 41.
+Indigenous community TV station ICTV is also broadcast in Alice Springs as retransmitted on digital channel 37.

-The Centralian Advocate newspaper was founded on 24 May 1947 and was published on Tuesdays and Fridays.
-However, in 2020, it ceased printing.
+From June 2020 until August 2023 no local newspaper was published in Alice Springs, following the closure of the Centralian Advocate after 76 years of publication.
+The rival Alice Springs News ceased being printed in 2011, but continues publishing occasional articles online and maintains an article archive.
+In June 2023 the Today News Group announced it would start publishing a new weekly newspaper serving Alice Springs, and on 31 August 2023 the inaugural edition of The Centralian Today was published.

 Infrastructure

 Transport

-Located on the Adelaide-Darwin railway, Alice Springs is accessible by train.
-Alice Springs railway station is visited by The Ghan, operated by Journey Beyond, on its journey between Adelaide and Darwin.
-The train arrives twice weekly in each direction.
+Alice Springs railway station is served by The Ghan on its weekly journey from Adelaide to Darwin.

-The line first opened to Alice Springs in 1929, as the narrow gauge Central Australia Railway.
-It was not until 1980 that the current standard gauge line was opened, which was extended to Darwin in 2004.
+The narrow gauge Central Australia Railway opened to Alice Springs in 1929.
+It was replaced by the present standard gauge line in 1980 which was extended to Darwin in 2004.

-There are daily express coach services to and from Adelaide and Darwin servicing Alice Springs.
+Greyhound Australia operate express coach services from Alice Springs to Adelaide and Darwin.
+Local bus services are operated by CDC Northern Territory.

 The Stuart Highway, running north from Adelaide to Darwin via Alice Springs, is Northern Territory's most important road.
 The distance from Alice Springs to Adelaide is 1530 km and to Darwin is 1498 km.

-There are daily flights from Alice Springs Airport to Adelaide, Ayers Rock (Uluru), Cairns, Darwin, Melbourne, Perth and Sydney.
-There are also nonstop flights a few times a week to Brisbane.
-Three airlines serve Alice Springs: Qantas, Airnorth and Virgin Australia.
+Flights from Alice Springs Airport to Adelaide, Brisbane, Darwin, Melbourne and Sydney are operated by Airnorth, Alliance Airlines, Qantas and Virgin Australia.

-Alice Springs is a base for the Royal Flying Doctor Service of Australia.
+Alice Springs is a base for the Royal Flying Doctor Service.